M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Related Works

 \subsection{Overall Architecture}

-The overall architecture of M2I2HA follows the YOLO framework and can be divided into three main components: the backbone, the neck, and the head, as illustrated in Figure \ref{fig3}.
-The backbone consists of two CNN-based feature extraction networks (FENs), which perform multi-stride feature extraction for the RGB image and another modal inputs (taking thermal image in this paper) $ \{ x_{rgb}, x_{ir}\} $, respectively.
-The FENs share an identical overall structure and output multi-level features $ \{ \mathcal{F}^{rgb}_3, \mathcal{F}^{rgb}_4, \mathcal{F}^{rgb}_5, \mathcal{F}^{ir}_3, \mathcal{F}^{ir}_4,\mathcal{F}^{ir}_5 \} $.
-Consequently, we have two multi-scale feature extraction networks: FEN-RGB and FEN-IR.
-Within each FEN, the lower level layers are more suitable for detecting small scale objects due to their smaller receptive fields.
-In contrast, the higher level layers are better suited for detecting large scale objects and are less affected by modal misalignment, making them more appropriate for modeling cross-modal correlations.
-Assume the input image sizes are $C\times W \times H$, where $C$, $W$, and $H$ denote the width, height, and number of channels, respectively.
-The detection output layers from P3 to P5 correspond to feature map sizes of $C_1 \times (W/8) \times (H/8)$, $C_2 \times (W/16) \times (H/16)$, $C_3 \times (W/32) \times (H/32)$.
+M2I2HA follows the YOLO framework and can be divided into three main components: the backbone, the neck, and the head, as illustrated in Fig. \ref{fig2}.
+The backbone consists of two CNN-based feature extraction networks (FENs), which perform multi-stride feature extraction for the RGB and another modality (taking thermal here) $ \{ x_{rgb}, x_{ir}\} $, respectively.
+The FENs share an identical structure and output multi-level features $ \{ \mathcal{F}^{rgb}_i, \mathcal{F}^{ir}_i\}_{i=3, 4, 5} $.
+Within each FEN, low-level layers are highly conducive to small object detection, while higher-level layers are robust to spatial misalignment and specialize in large objects, making them ideal for modeling cross-modal correlations.
+Assume the input sizes are $C\times W \times H$, where $C$, $W$, and $H$ denote the number of channels, width, and height, respectively.
+The detection output layers from P3 to P5 correspond to feature map sizes of $C_i \times (W/2^i) \times (H/2^i)$.